 The Line 6 POD Go comes with built-in speaker cabinet models that you can choose from.
 They have come from the Helix and are proven to sound great by players all over the world.

-By switching your cabinet over to the IR options, you have access to load your own cabs or use cabs IRs made by others.
-So if you have favorites that you have collected over the years, the POD Go will allow you to use them!
+By switching your cabinet over to the IR options, you have access to load your own cabs or use some made by others.
+So if you have favorites that you collected over the years, the POD Go will allow you to use them!

-We found the expression pedal to be a great built-in feature with this unit!
-In fact, with the amount of effects built into this machine, it would be odd not to have it.
+I found the expression pedal to be a great built-in feature with this unit!
+In fact, with the number of effects built into this machine, it would be odd not to have it.

 There is also the option to add a second expression pedal by plugging it into the connector on the rear of the POD Go.
-For our review, we did not use it.
+For this review, I did not use it.